opekope2/OptiGUI/docs/format.md

 !!! note
     Every property is optional, unless noted otherwise.
 Properties unspecified in a properties file will not be taken into account while replacing GUI textures.

+!!! warning "Caution"
+    When specifying texture paths, **do not** forget file extensions, because OptiGUI will not find the resources!

 ## General properties